tmtsoftware/csw/docs/src/main/cswlocationagent.md

 ## Examples

-**Example:** track-location-agent --name "redis" --command "redis-server /usr/local/etc/redis.conf" --port 6379
+**Example:** csw-location-agent --name "redis" --command "redis-server /usr/local/etc/redis.conf" --port 6379
 **Explanation:** Application will start redis server on port 6379(default redis port) and will register a TcpConnection for the same with LocationService

-**Example:** track-location-agent --name "foo" --command "sleep 30"
+**Example:** csw-location-agent --name "foo" --command "sleep 30"
 **Explanation:** **Explanation:** Application will sleep for 30 seconds.
 Then, will register a service named foo on a random port with LocationService.
 Once sleep is over after 30 seconds, will unregister foo service.

-**Example:** track-location-agent --name "myHttpService" --command "python -m SimpleHTTPServer 8080" --port 8080
+**Example:** csw-location-agent --name "myHttpService" --command "python -m SimpleHTTPServer 8080" --port 8080
 **Explanation:** Application will start a simple HTTP service on port 8080.
 Then, will register myHttpService as a TCP service with LocationService.

-**Example:** track-location-agent --help
+**Example:** csw-location-agent --help
 **Explanation:** Prints help message

-**Example:** track-location-agent --version
+**Example:** csw-location-agent --version
 **Explanation:** Prints application version